 Those are just a couple of budget adjustments you might want to consider.
-Of course you need the budget first before adjusting, so if you don’t budget already, go get started!
-Here is a helpful post with three tips to successful budgeting.
+Of course, you need the budget first before adjusting, so if you don’t budget already, go get started!
+Here is a helpful post with three tips for successful budgeting.

 My favorite budgeting tool is Quicken for Windows.
 I’ve used Quicken for many, many years and haven’t found anything else with as much flexibility – and budgets need to be flexible.
 There are some decent online tools but seriously, none match using Quicken.
-Quicken does now have an online interface similar to Mint, so if you prefer that option, it’s included in the one-time fee.
-Quicken is currently just $34.99 (April 2017) – one-time fee (unlike many online services) at Amazon.
-Click on my links here or the image to the right to see it on Amazon.
+Quicken does now have an online interface similar to Mint, so if you prefer that option, it’s included in the fee.
+Quicken starts at just $35/year (February 2020).

 OK.
 For simplicity let’s say that you’ve decided your annual budget for a comfortable retirement – based on today’s dollars – is $80,000.
 Yours might really be just half of that, or it might be double that.
 Just pretend for a while though to help pull this all together.

 Next step: How much will you get from Social Security?